Client Engagement Strategy Is All About More Loyalty, Less Hustle

 Use this simple rule: Which clients ideally represent 5–10% of your revenue, or have the potential to get there?

-These are the clients that make sense invest in nurturing at your most strategic level.
+These are the clients that make sense investing in nurturing at your most strategic level.

 Define Your Right-Fit Clients